Skip to main content

 We can transform any Resource into one that uses hooks to create endpoints by using hookifyResource

-import { createResource, hookifyResource } from '@data-client/rest';
+import { resource, hookifyResource } from '@data-client/rest';

 // Post defined here